MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Commercialization/activation-guide.md

 # OEM Activation

+> [!NOTE]
+> **To Do**
+>
+> - No internet connectivity
+> - Deferred Activation State
+> - RunOnce
+> - Checking your activation status
+> - Reactivation
+> - Activation and Unified Write Filter
+> - ePKEA Default Manufacturing keys
+> - Troubleshooting

 As a device maker, you can install and use the Windows IoT Enterprise operating system to develop and test prototype customer systems.
 Any images installed without a product key or using the default manufacturing key won't function for more than 30 days after the first boot of an image on a prototype system.

 Activation is the process of registering Windows IoT Enterprise with Microsoft to ensure the product is genuine and reduce piracy to ensure customers receive the product quality that they expect from a Windows-based operating system.

+> [!IMPORTANT]
-Windows IoT Enterprise devices produced by OEMs must be enabled for activation before leaving the factory.
+>Windows IoT Enterprise devices produced by OEMs must be enabled for activation before leaving the factory.

 Windows IoT Enterprise provides three options for enabling activation, including:

 | Activation&nbsp;Model | Description |